mburakbozbey/video-restoration/README.md

     <img src="https://github.com/mburakbozbey/video-restoration/blob/master/secondaryColorizer.png" alt="img">

- ***Note:*** This model was used only for comparison, DeOldify was primary colorization method.
+ **Note:** This model was used only for comparison, DeOldify was primary colorization method.

-### Procedure
+## Procedure

+ <p align="center">
+    <img src="https://github.com/mburakbozbey/video-restoration/blob/master/diagram1.png" alt="img">
+ </p>

-Following procedure was in this project:
+Following procedure was followed in this project:

-**1** - Analyzing sample video properties and parsing to frames
+**1** - Analysis of the sample video properties for the objective and parsing it to frames

 **2** - Original frames are colorized with DeOldify to improve results of the other GAN models as a preprocessing step.

-**3** - Super resolution repository was used in local environment with Keras, 640x480 resolution was increased by factor 4 to 2560x1920.
+**3** - <a href="https://github.com/krasserm/super-resolution/tree/previous" target="_blank">Super resolution</a> was used in local environment with Keras, 640x480 resolution was increased by factor 4 to 2560x1920.

 **4** - Due to memory limitations, 2560x1920 frames were resized to 1920x1080 for video frame interpolation on <a href="https://colab.research.google.com/drive/1gzsfDV_MIdehr7Y8ZzWjTuW-mMZRP4Vy" target="_blank">Google Colab</a> that is prepared by <a href="https://github.com/styler00dollar" target="_blank">styler00dollar</a> which uses <a href="https://github.com/baowenbo/DAIN" target="_blank">Depth-Aware Video Frame Interpolation</a>.
 Please note that a P100 GPU in Colab is needed to allocate memory for 1080p videos.

-**5** - After frame interpolation with 1920x1080 images,  resulting frames downsized to 720x540 resolution for Super Resolution with scale 4 to achive 4K specs with horizontal padding (3840x2160)
+**5** - After frame interpolation with 1920x1080 images,  resulting frames were downsized to 720x540 resolution for Super Resolution with scale 4 to achieve 4K specs(3840x2160) with horizontal padding(480x2160 + 2880x2160 + 480x2160).

-**6** - Finally, resulting frames are used for the output video, after the application of color correction & supression by using <a href="https://natrongithub.github.io" target="_blank">Natron</a>.
+**6** - Finally, resulting frames are used to generated 4K 50fps end result, after the application of color correction & supression by using <a href="https://natrongithub.github.io" target="_blank">Natron</a>.

-## Diagram

- <p align="center">
-    <img src="https://github.com/mburakbozbey/video-restoration/blob/master/diagram1.png" alt="img">
- </p>

-### About Original Movie
+## About Original Movie

 - ***Title:*** Efkarlı Sosyetede
 - ***Director:*** Türker İnanoğlu